fybrik/fybrik/site/docs/contribute/modules.md

 The `type` field may be one of the following vaues:

-1)service - Indicates that module workload implements the modules logic, and is deployed by the fybrik control plane.
+1) service - Indicates that module implements the modules logic, and is deployed by the fybrik control plane.

 2) config - In this case the logic is performed by a component deployed externally, i.e. not by the fybrik control plane.
 Such components can be assumed to support multiple workloads.